SassConf/2015-austin-speaker-cfp/docs/what-to-submit.md

 We’d love to hear about:

-* a technical demo of something crazy you built with Sass
+* a technical deep dive lighting talk—the perfect amount of time to get code-heavy!,
-* how you’re architecting your code
+* how you’re architecting big projects or legacy codebases,
-* a deep dive on a Sass feature
+* a deep dive on a Sass language feature,
-* the Sass and dev community, diversity, or local events
+* the Sass and dev community, diversity, or local events,
-* how to work with a large dev team
+* how to work with a large dev team,
-* using Sass for theming, internationalization, etc
+* using Sass for theming, internationalization, etc,
+* (but don't just limit yourself to our ideas!)

 We would prefer you not submit: